-Written and photographed by Olivia Kate Corrine
+Written by Olivia Kate Cerrone

 When both sets of my great-grandparents emigrated from Sicily in the early 1900s, their agenda was clear: to assimilate as Americans and forget all else.
 The struggles of famine and poverty they shared with countless others made it easy, perhaps even necessary, to sever ties with a land that no longer enabled a functioning life.

 More than a hundred years after my great-grandparents left Sicily, I went back to pursue an Italian citizenship and gather research for The Hunger Saint, a novel that involves the brutal mistreatment of underage sulphur mine workers near Agrigento.

 His relationship with the old country left much to wonder.
 For years during his life as a Boston fisherman, he made annual trips to Augusta for reasons that no one in the family was allowed to discuss.

 As a writer, I immediately turned to the familiar avenue of literature to gain a deeper understanding of the culture I was trying to re-enter, and devoured the work of writers like Virgilio Titone, Giovanni Verga, Maria Messina, and other literary realists who honor a kind of truth in the fiction they’ve crafted.

-While I never had a nonna to cook with in the kitchen, I’ve been blessed with amazing friends that let me prepare Sicilian dishes for them, and concocting a good sauce through research and practice came as a happy essential.
+While I never had a nonna to cook with in the kitchen, I’ve been blessed with amazing friends that let me prepare Sicilian dishes for them, and concocting a good Sicilian pasta gravy through research and practice came as a happy essential.

 Over the course of hundreds of years, the presence of Ancient Greeks, Jews, French Normans, Spaniards, and North Africans—not to mention the current wave of Bangladeshi and Chinese immigrants that call the bigger cities of Palermo and Catania home—have left a rich multicultural imprint on all facets of Sicilian culture, from its architecture to its local music and the complex diversity of its dishes.

 The secret to making this sauce extra rich lies in how long it’s allowed to sit together before consuming.
-It’s ideal to refrigerate the sauce overnight to allow all of the sweet and salty flavors to synch together, creating a warm, vibrant taste.
+It’s ideal to refrigerate the sauce overnight to allow all of the sweet and salty flavors to sync together, creating a warm, vibrant taste.

 - 1/2 cup olive oil

-- 1 medium onion, chopped into 1/2-inch dice
+- 1 medium onion, finely chopped

 - 1 large garlic clove, minced